Scille/parsec-cloud/docs/rfcs/1013-parsec-account.md

 #### Missing elements to be defined in the future

+- Support changing email linked to account
+- Support validating device using different email in human handle
 - Support for FIDO2
 - Multiple auth method support (listing, deletion)
 - MFA support